ktap/ktap/doc/tutorial.md

 ## Tracing built-in variables

 **argevent**

-event object, you can print it by: print(argevent), it will print events into human readable string, the result is mostly same as each entry of /sys/kernel/debug/tracing/trace
+Event object.
+You can print it by `print(argevent)`, turning the event into a human readable string.
+The result is mostly the same as each entry in `/sys/kernel/debug/tracing/trace`

 **argname**

-event name, each event have a name associated with it.
+Event name.
+Each event has a name associated with it.

 **arg1..9**

-get argument 1..9 of event object.
+Evalutes to argument 1 to 9 of the event object.

 > ***Note*** of arg offset
 >